What is Medical Coding?

 Here at PhysiCode, we train you on all three code sets (ICD-10-CM, AMA CPT, & HCPCS Level II) and the applicable guidelines necessary to prepare you for the national coding certification exam and begin or enhance your career in medical coding.

 PhysiCode is a licensed AAPC Education Provider and has successfully trained aspiring certified coders for nearly a decade.
-Contact us today to jump start your career and training to become a Certified Professional Coder (CPC)
+Contact us today to jump start your career and train to become a Certified Professional Coder (CPC)

 Why choose a career in medical coding